CosmiQuantum/MEMS_docs/MEMS_mirrors/MEMS_windows_installation.md

 # MEMS Windows Software Installation

 **Note that this is NOT the software currently being used in LOUD.
 This is the Windows-only MEMS code that we purchased from Mirrorcle when we bought the mirrors.
 For MEMS in LOUD software instructions, see [the MEMS_ctrl repo](https://github.com/CosmiQuantum/MEMS_Ctrl), which sends serial commands from the linux servers.
-I highly discourage you from following these directions unless there are features you know you want here (notably: control over mirror speed).**
+I highly discourage you from following these directions unless there are features you know you want from here (notably: control over mirror speed).**

 #### Software Development Package (SDK)
 Github says that the software package is too large to upload as a zip file.
 Instead, it can be found: